 Primary Ovarian Insufficiency and IVF Failure

 The female partner takes ovulation induction drugs in each IVF cycle to boost egg production.
-However, if she has primary ovarian insufficiency (POI), her body won’t respond to IVF drugs, so she won’t produce enough mature eggs.
-Having low ovarian reserve and POI are the main reasons for IVF failure.
+However, if she has primary ovarian insufficiency (POI), her body won't respond to IVF drugs so she won't produce enough mature eggs.
+Having low ovarian reserve and POI is one of the ivf failure reasons.

 Uterine Problems; The Main Causes of IVF Failure